Lee Walker: 2017/2018 season

 In the 2017–18 season, Walker had his best run in a ranking event to date, reaching the semi-finals of the 2018 Gibraltar Open where he was defeated 4–2 by eventual runner-up Cao Yupeng.

 2021/2022 season

 Walker won the 2022 World Seniors Championship at the Crucible Theatre.
 He recovered from 0–3 down to defeat the defending champion David Lilley in the semi-finals, and then came from 1–3 and 2–4 behind to defeat three-time champion Jimmy White 5–4 in the final.
 Walker became the 11th different winner of the World Seniors Championship.

 2022/2023 season

-Walker chose not to enter any tournament in the season, except the invitiational Champion of Champions.
+Walker chose not to enter any tournament in the season, except the invitational Champion of Champions.
 After losing his first round match against Mark Selby, he announced that he had already retired from all activities on the main tour, due to business and coaching obligations.